CDCgov/trusted-intermediary/examples/README.md

 - The `ORM` messages with ids `003`, `004`, `005`, `006`, `007`, `008`, `009`, `010` in the `Test/Orders` folder were modified to comply with current requirements for ReportStream, as it doesn't yet support HL7 `2.3`:
   - Added `MSH-9.3`
   - Changed `MSH-10` to `2.5.1`
+- The `MSH-11` value for all sample files in `examples/` (with the exception of files in `examples/Test/Automated/`) was changed to `D`.
+This is to comply with our routing filters in RS for test messages